odoo-dev/odoo/doc/howtos/rdtraining/02_setup.rst

 You can use a classic Python library debugger (`pdb <https://docs.python.org/3/library/pdb.html>`__, `pudb <https://pypi.org/project/pudb/>`__ or `ipdb <https://pypi.org/project/ipdb/>`__) or you can use your editor's debugger.
-At the beginning, to avoid difficult configurations, it's going to be easier if you use a library debugger.
+To avoid difficult configurations in the beginning, it is easier if you use a library debugger.

-In the following example, we are going to use ipdb, but the procedure is the same with the other ones.
+In the following example we use ipdb, but the process is similar with other libraries.

 - Install the library: